 - 39 Within this section, we give an overview on existing metadata schemes.
 First, we present current - 40 metadata schemes for research software in general or in specific domains in Section 2.1.
-Second, - 41 we give an overview on existing registries and repositories for research software in different - 42 research domains.
-Afterwards, we focus on metadata schemes in the field of energy research - and engineering in Section 2.3.
-These are often designed for research data but can be used as - 44 foundation for a metadata scheme for ERS. - 45 Since value vocabularies are an important part of metadata schemes, the forth part (Section 2.4) - outlines ontologies in the energy domain.
+Second, - 41 we give an overview on existing registries and repositories for research software in different - 42 research domains in Section 2.2.
+Afterwards, we focus on metadata schemes in the field of - 43 energy research and engineering in Section 2.3.
+These are often designed for research data but - can be used as foundation for a metadata scheme for ERS. - 45 Since value vocabularies are an important part of metadata schemes, the forth part (Section 2.4) - outlines ontologies in the energy domain.